PoisotLab/2015_ms_datamining/ms.md

 The code to reproduce this analysis is in the `3_get_ldm.r` suppl. file.

-Based on this information, we generated example illustrations (using `4_draw_figures.r` -- \autoref{f_maps}).
+Based on this information, we generated example illustrations (using `4_draw_figures.r` -- Figure 2).
 The system is characterized, at the world-wide scale, by an increased number of genera *and* interactions in temperate areas, with diversity and interaction hotspots in Western Europe, North-East and South-Atlantic America, and the western coasts of New Zealand and Australia -- this is clearly symmetrical along the equator.
 Network structure, here measured by network connectance, follows a different trend than genera richness or interactions do.
 Connectance is, overall, stable along the gradient, with a decline only at higher latitudes.

 # Challenges moving forward